shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 5, your dream self can teleport.
 As a bonus action, you can teleport your dream self to a space within Cast Range of your dream target.

 Whenever your dream self would fall or otherwise be forced to move, you may make an ability check in your spellcasting ability instead.
-On a success, your dream self doesn’t fall or get moved forcefully, becoming ethereal if necessary to avoid sharing a space with another creature or object.
+On a success, your dream self doesn’t fall or get moved forcefully, becoming intangible if necessary to avoid sharing a space with another creature or object.
 It becomes solid again when it is no longer sharing a space with that creature or object.
 On a failure, your dream self falls or gets moved forcefully like normal.

 ### Dream Lucidity